-Here is a checklist of things to do to make your arrival in Oxford run smoothly, particularly if you are traveling from outside the United Kingdom.
+Here is a checklist of things to do to make your arrival in Oxford run smoothly, particularly if you are travelling from outside the United Kingdom.

 1. Return all forms to University and College: Including the University contract and all the documentation required in the email sent by the College in July.

-2. Check your Immigration documents.
-Make sure your Visa is in order.
-Pack in your hand luggage all documents for immigration including your acceptance letters from University and college, proofs of financial support, your college letter detailing your accommodation or proof of out-of-college housing (and don't forget your passport!)
+2. Check your Immigration documents: Make sure your Visa is in order.
+Pack in your hand luggage all documents for immigration including your acceptance letters from University and the College, proofs of financial support, and your College letter detailing your accommodation or proof of out-of-college housing (and don't forget your passport!).

 3. Check your finances: It can take several weeks to set up a bank account, so make sure you bring enough pounds sterling to cover your living expenses for the first few weeks.
 Also be prepared to pay your fees invoice, or 'battels' for the first term's College and University fees.
 If you are an international student, you may wish to begin the process of opening a bank account - ask your home bank if they have international partners.
 A letter of introducation to your chosen bank can be obtained from the Graduate Officer.

 5. Register with the University: Complete the first part of registration by logging onto the student self-service site and verifying your details.
-The site opens 1st September.
-Login details will be sent to you by email once you have returned the University Contract.
+The site opens 1 September.
+Login details will be sent to you by email once you have returned the University contract.

 Tips for packing:

 6. Check your computer: Make sure your computer has current anti-virus software or you will be unable to access the network upon arrival.

 7. Check your electricity needs: The UK runs on 220/240v 50Hz with three pronged sockets.
 This is fine for most international laptops and personal computers (with an adaptor), but it is not recommended that you bring hairdryers and other items that are usually incompatible with British electrical voltage.
 You may want to bring an adapter depending on your country of origin and what electronics you choose to bring with you.